bimo-mure/seafood-wave/README.md

 3. **Food Cart:** Add your dishes to the cart and review your selection before placing an order.

-4. **Geocoding Integration:** The app integrates with geocoding services to enhance the user experience.
-Location-based features ensure accurate delivery and provide users with relevant information based on their geographical context.

 ## Getting Started 🌱

 Follow these steps to set up the seafood-wave Demo App locally: